Death14Stroke/music-cover-view/README.md

  - ```app:ringWidth``` - width of the ring near the outer stroke
  - ```app:strokeColor``` - color of the outer stroke and inner solid center
  - ```app:strokeWidth``` - width of the outer stroke and inner solid center

+ You can also update these attributes from your activity/fragment

  ## Methods